bobbingwide/oik-blocks/readme.txt

 - oik
 - oik-fields
-- Gutenberg and / or WordPress 5.0
+- Gutenberg and / or WordPress 5.0 or above
 - oik-nivo-slider
 - oik-user

 == Screenshots ==
-1.
+1. to be completed

 == Upgrade Notice ==
+= 1.2.0 =
+Blocks are now internationalized.

 = 1.1.0 =
-Upgrade in parallel with oik which now implements the Dynamic content block
+Upgrade in parallel with oik (v4.3.0) which now implements the Dynamic content block.

 = 1.0.0 =
 Upgrade for compatibility with WordPress 5.8